A solution of the measurement problem in quantum mechanics by using a variable hidden in Newtonian mechanics: Conclusions

 \section{Conclusions}

 In the present work we confined the measurement problem to the problem of a correct description of the physical phenomena of the uncertainty relation and solved the problem.
 The uncertainty relation is complete in the formal sense.
 However, if we consider the relation conceptually, the relation is not complete because of the variable Q hidden in Newtonian mechanics.
 The quantity of motion Q and momentum P are different physical quantities.
 The relation between the quantity of motion and position of a particle is described through the certainty relation, while the relation between momentum and position of the particle is described through the uncertainty relation.
-From the locality condition we see that quantum mechanics is a local theory.\\[5mm] Whether we can simultaneously measure two physical quantities with perfect accuracy or not, depends only on the interpretation.
+From the locality condition we see that quantum mechanics is a local theory.\\ Whether we can simultaneously measure two physical quantities with perfect accuracy or not, depends only on the interpretation.
 If we arrange matters so that a quantity in the certainty relation is small, another will be also small.
 Therefore, we can simultaneously measure two quantities in the relation with perfect accuracy.
 On the other hand, if we reduce a quantity in the uncertainty relation in some way, another will be large.
-Therefore, we cannot simultaneously measure two quantities in the relation with perfect accuracy.\\[5mm] Acknowledgement\\[5mm] This work has been done as a part of dissertation at Universit\"at Hamburg.
-I will not submit this paper to any physical journal because of the prejudice of editors. \begin{appendix}
+Therefore, we cannot simultaneously measure two quantities in the relation with perfect accuracy.
+Acknowledgement\\ I will not submit this paper to any physical journal because of the prejudice of editors. \begin{appendix}